austin006/austin006.github.io/Projects/water-ballast.md

 ## Timeline

 Project was completed over the course of my sophmore year from September 2024 - April 2025.
-Time commitment was between 1-2 hours a week for 32 weeks, totaling 50 hours spent on the project.
+Time commitment was between 1-2 hours a week for 32 weeks.

+Total time: 50 hours

 ## Description and Objectives